-Under the Public Protector Act, in most cases, you must first contact the local or regional service quality and complaints commissioner of the institution concerned.
+Under the Public Protector Act, in most cases, you must first contact the service quality and complaints commissioner of the institution concerned.

 If you do not get an answer from the commissioner within 45 days, or if you are not satisfied with it, feel free to call us directly.

 You want to ask the Québec Ombudsman to intervene because you feel that the rights of a user or of a user group within the health and social services network are not being respected, or because a situation you’ve seen within the public service worries you.

 A wrongdoing committed within or concerning a public body.

 If you have witnessed such an act or have information suggesting that a wrongdoing has been or is about to be committed, make a disclosure to our branch on public integrity disclosure investigations (Direction des enquêtes sur les divulgations en matière d’intégrité publique).

 An educational institution (school, school board, cégep, university);

 Departments, organizations or agencies of the federal government;>

 Some public corporations (Loto-Québec, Hydro-Québec, Société des alcools du Québec), private companies, merchants and individuals;